MIX NYC: 2003 - 2005

+2006 - 2015: Warehouse Era

+Executive Director Stephen Kent Jusick was appointed along Co-Directors Andre Hereford, Szu Burgess, and Kate Huh, as a new team in fall of 2005, in an era of renewed queer sexual liberation, John Cameron Mitchell's Shortbus (featuring Jusick as an on-screen character, and itself based on New York's contemporary queer art, dance and sex parties organised by Jusick, Mitchell and others), as well as flourishing Radical Faeries, radical queer rural land communes and anti-assimilationist queer social movements such as Gay Shame, each of which were key elements of MIX in this period.

+2006: MIX 19

-In May 2006, MIX began the Naked Eye Celebrity Camera benefit, auctioning off disposable cameras exposed by artists and celebrities including Laurie Anderson, Gus Van Sant, B.D.
+Moving MIX back to its traditional November time-slot was the first decision of the new staff.
+In May 2006, MIX initiated new fundraising activities with the Naked Eye Celebrity Camera benefit, auctioning off disposable cameras exposed by artists and celebrities including Laurie Anderson, Gus Van Sant, B.D.
 Wong, Alec Soth and over 100 others.

-The 2006 festival, the 19th, was held at the new 3LD Art & Technology Center in Lower Manhattan, and featured two screening rooms as well as window installations and an installations lounge including a collectively interactive exhibition of nude Polaroids entitled "Blind Trust by Juan Carlos Zaldivar.
+The 19th MIX festival was held in 2006 at the new 3LD Art & Technology Center in Lower Manhattan.
+The space featured two screening rooms, window installations, and an installations lounge with an interactive exhibition of nude Polaroids entitled Blind Trust by Cuban-American filmmaker Juan Carlos Zaldivar.

-2007 - present
+2007: MIX 20

-The 2007 festival began with a name change, to the New York Queer Experimental Film Festival, after a few years of requests from the public to a name more inclusive than "Lesbian and Gay" and embracing of contemporary terminology.
-The festival was held in an empty storefront in SoHo, and marked a shift away from traditional theater venues.
-Installations covered the space, and led back to the makeshift screening room.
-Additional installations were in the mezzanine, overlooking the whole space.
-Many shows were packed, including the Butt magazine show, and Homoccult and other Esoterotica, guest curated by Daniel McKernan and Richie Rennt.
-Another highlight was a screening of a rare 16mm print shot by Women's Liberation Cinema (Kate Millett and Susan Kleckner, among others) of the 1971 gay pride march in New York.
-For this screening Sharon Hayes performed a live audio accompaniment.
-Hayes continued working with this material, and the film and recorded audio were included in Hayes's show at the Whitney Museum in 2012.
+The 20th MIX festival began in 2007 with a name change, to MIX NYC: The New York Queer Experimental Film Festival, after requests from the public for a more inclusive name than "Lesbian and Gay", that would embrace contemporary terminology.

+Held in an empty storefront in SoHo, marking a shift away from traditional theater venues, installations filled the space, and led back to a makeshift screening room.
+Additional installations were in the mezzanine, overlooking the entire space.

+Several shows were packed, including the Butt magazine show, and the Homoccult and other Esoterotica program, guest curated by Daniel McKernan and Richie Rennt.
+Another highlight was a screening of a rare 16mm print of footage of the 1971 gay pride march in New York, filmed by Women's Liberation Cinema (Kate Millett and Susan Kleckner, among others), featuring a live audio accompaniment by artistt Sharon Hayes Hayes continued working with this material, which was included in Hayes's 2012 show at the Whitney Museum.